jacebenson/jace.pro/content/post/2020-05-29-k20-session-review/index.md

         - Now support portal
         - Now support mobile app
   - Calls to action
-    - Visit the Customer Succes Center
+    - Visit the Customer Success Center
-    - Get invovled of "Success experiences"
+    - Get involved of "Success experiences"
     - learn about success services
   - Jace's take.
 Community is big, you can get a lot from local events like the ServiceNow User Groups, and meetups.
 You can encourage people to use NowLearning to up their skills.
 However, ultimately, they recommended to buy success services from ServiceNow.
 - [Knowledge Management](http://players.brightcove.net/5703385908001/zKNjJ2k2DM_default/index.html?videoId=ref:K20-DEM1202)
   - Provide consistent resolutions for self-service
   - Encourage employees to create knowledge from their work
   - Identify gaps, curate new content, track usage, gov', and quality trends
   - This Shows how it can be used from desktop/mobile/chat apps
 - [Augmented Reality for Field Service Management via CareAR](http://players.brightcove.net/5703385908001/zKNjJ2k2DM_default/index.html?videoId=ref:K20-BRE2961)
   - Primary user servicing expectations
     - Fast
     - Personalized
     - Consistent
-  - So this is all about making video/collab, not using 3rd party consumer apps, aka Facetime, Facebook messaging etc.  It is pretty cool @ 18:20 you can see a demo of it.
+  - So this is all about making video/collaborate, not using 3rd party consumer apps, aka FaceTime, Facebook messaging etc.  It is pretty cool @ 18:20 you can see a demo of it.
 - [Lab/Workshop Story Testing Scripts - Scoped Application (CCW2554)](http://players.brightcove.net/5703385908001/zKNjJ2k2DM_default/index.html?videoId=ref:K20-CCW2554)
   - This appears to be a lab to create a scoped app to build test scripts...
 Not sure how this is different than Test Management
   - Best Practices for this* (@55:16)
     - Define involved users and roles of the story
     - Create a Test Script
     - Create Scenario for the Story
 - [Lab/Workshop Working with Remote Tables (CCW1735)](http://players.brightcove.net/5703385908001/zKNjJ2k2DM_default/index.html?videoId=ref:K20-CCW1735)
-  -

 - [Theater Generating Ideas Fast with Crazy 8’s (THS3220)](http://players.brightcove.net/5703385908001/zKNjJ2k2DM_default/index.html?videoId=ref:K20-THS3220)
   - What are Crazy 8s
     - Crazy 8's is a brainstorming exercise that challenges people to sketch 8 distinct ideas in 8 minutes.
 The goal is to push beyond your first idea, and generate a wide variety of solutions to any challenge.